albanm/node-libxml-xsd/README.md

 Node-libxml-xsd depends on [libxmljs](https://github.com/polotek/libxmljs/issues/226) that bundles libxml.

+The libxmljs module required by node-libxml-xsd is exposed as ```require('libxml-xsd').libxmljs```.
+This prevents depending on libxmljs twice which is not optimal and source of weird bugs.

 It is possible to work with libxmljs documents instead of strings as inputs to the *parse()* and *validate()* functions.

 Imports and includes